 Repayment mortgages

-Most residential mortgages are offered on a repayment basis, where your monthly payments are made up of a repayment of some of the amount you have borrowed as well as some of the interest you owe.
+Most residential mortgages are offered on a repayment basis, where your monthly payments are made up of some of the amount you have borrowed as well as some of the interest you owe.
 If you choose this option you will pay off the mortgage in full by the end of your mortgage term.

 Interest-only mortgages